Civil-Military Coordination Center

-Adm.
-Brad Cooper, commander of U.S. Central Command, and members of the Israeli Defense Forces discuss logistics with Israeli Prime Minister Benjamin Nentanyahu inside the Civil-Military Coordination Center (CMCC) on Oct.
-29, 2025, in Israel.
-(U.S. Army photo by Staff Sgt.
-Michael Ito)
+U.S. Army Col. Matthew Molinski plans with a civilian representative from a non-government organization (NGO) after a meeting inside the Civil-Military Coordination Center (CMCC) on Oct.
+31, 2025, in Israel.
+(U.S. Army photo by Spc.
+Ryan Vance)

 |Date Taken: